ConjurTech/slate/source/includes/rest/_orders.html.md

-want_asset_id              | [Asset ID](#supported-assets) of the token that the order maker wants. offer_amount               | Total [amount](#amounts) of the token that the order maker is offering. want_amount                | Total [amount](#amounts) of the token that the order maker wants. transfer_amount            | [Amount](#amounts) (out of the `offer_amount`) that was deposited into the contract in order to create the order. priority_gas_amount        | Amount of gas paid by the order maker as priority. use_native_token           | Whether SWTH tokens was used by the order maker to pay taker fees. native_fee_transfer_amount | Amount of SWTH that was deposited into the contract in order to pay the taker fees of the order. deposit_txn                | Transaction that was used for deposits related to the order creation. created_at                 | Time when the order was created. status                     | Status of the order in the context of the blockchain.
-Possible values are `pending` (after creation), `processed` (after broadcast), `expired` (created but not broadcasted for a long time) order_status               | Status of the order in the context of the exchange.
-Possible values are `open` (on orderbook waiting to be filled),`cancelled` (cancelled open order), `completed` (maker order that is entirely filled or broadcasted filler order) fills                      | Refer to the [fills](#the-fill-object) section for more details. fill groups                | Refer to the [fills groups](#the-fill-group-object) section for more details. makes                      | Refer to the [makes](#the-make-object) section for more details.
+want_asset_id              | [Asset ID](#supported-assets) of the token that the order maker wants. offer_amount               | Total [amount](#amounts) of the token that the order maker is offering. want_amount                | Total [amount](#amounts) of the token that the order maker wants. use_native_token           | Whether SWTH tokens was used by the order maker to pay taker fees. order_status               | Status of the order in the context of the exchange.
+Possible values are `open` (on orderbook waiting to be filled),`cancelled` (cancelled open order), `completed` (maker order that is entirely filled or broadcasted filler order) txn                        | Serialized blockchain transaction that will execute this order. <strong>Used for EOS only.</strong>
+fills                      | Refer to the [fills](#the-fill-object) section for more details. fill groups                | Refer to the [fills groups](#the-fill-group-object) section for more details. makes                      | Refer to the [makes](#the-make-object) section for more details. created_at                 | Time when the order was created. transfer_amount            | DEPRECATED.
+[Amount](#amounts) (out of the `offer_amount`) that was deposited into the contract in order to create the order. native_fee_transfer_amount | DEPRECATED.
+Amount of SWTH that was deposited into the contract in order to pay the taker fees of the order. priority_gas_amount        | DEPRECATED.
+Amount of gas paid by the order maker as priority. status                     | DEPRECATED.
+Status of the order in the context of the blockchain.
+Possible values are `pending` (after creation), `processed` (after broadcast), `expired` (created but not broadcasted for a long time) deposit_txn                | DEPRECATED.
+Transaction that was used for deposits related to the order creation.

 ##### Fill Object